sshotgunn/LexiGuard-AI---Multi-Agent-Legal-Compliance-System/README.md

 Click drop zone → Select files

+OR

+Using the Sandbox: Click "Load Demo File" in the top navigation bar

-Supported formats: PDF, TXT, MD, HTML, CSV
+Supported formats: PDF